 It has been an amazing year for U.S. basketball and many players got an opportunity to shine, mostly on the court, but some also did so outside the National Basketball Association (NBA).
-Players have leveraged their abilities not only to earn a name for themselves, but also to turn quite a bit of profits for their efforts playing at the highest competitive level of basketball possible.
+Players have leveraged their abilities not only to earn a name for themselves but also to turn quite a bit of profit for their efforts playing at the highest competitive level of basketball possible.

 1. Stephen Curry – $201 Million for the Golden Boy

 Looking for a player who really makes headlines?
-You will certianly want to start with the Golden State Warriors’ Stephen Curry whose five-year contract worth $201 million is the largest in NBA history.
+You will certainly want to start with the Golden State Warriors’ Stephen Curry whose five-year contract worth $201 million is the largest in NBA history.

 2. LeBron James – All Over the Place and $153.3 Million Worth

 LeBron James has definitely been around these days changing quite a few squads and finally sticking to his guns with the Los Angeles Lakers, signing a six-year contract worth $153.3 million.
 Was it worth it?

 Many agree so, although the Lakers showed a weak game during the season that even their valuable LeBron couldn’t turn around.
 Finishing fourth in the Western Conference wasn’t great, but James seems to be confident about his team’s chances in the upcoming season.